 - (G) Back Tumble-to-Two.
-On the "OK" command, the skier shall be pulled headfirst, on his back, side or front, with his legs trailing behind him while holding the handle behind his back, up-to-speed according to his instructions.
-While on his stomach the skier shall swing his legs round from the trailing position to the forward position and raise himself to backward Two-Foot BSP.
+On the "OK" command, the skier shall be pulled headfirst, on their back, side or front, with their legs trailing behind them while holding the handle behind their back, up-to-speed according to their instructions.
+While on their stomach the skier shall swing their legs round from the trailing position to the forward position and raise himself to backward Two-Foot BSP.
 During the rotation the skier may hesitate, pause, overshoot, or reverse direction. - (H) Back Tumble-to-One.
-On the "OK" command, the skier shall be pulled headfirst, on his back, side or front, with his legs trailing behind him while holding the handle behind his back, up-to-speed according to his instructions.
-While on his stomach the skier shall swing his legs round from the trailing position to the forward position and raise himself to backward One-Foot BSP.
+On the "OK" command, the skier shall be pulled headfirst, on their back, side or front, with their legs trailing behind him while holding the handle behind their back, up-to-speed according to their instructions.
+While on the skier's stomach the skier shall swing their legs round from the trailing position to the forward position and raise himself to backward One-Foot BSP.
 During the rotation the skier may hesitate, pause, overshoot, or reverse direction.
-If, the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a back tumble-to-two provided it meets the requirements of 604(G).

-(I) Front Rope-on-Foot.
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions.
-His body shall be facing upwards, pulled entirely by the foot in the toe-strap of his handle.
+If, the skier fails to satisfy 601(D) before One-Foot BSP has been recognized the start shall be downgraded to a back tumble-to-two provided it meets the requirements of 604(G). - (I) Front Rope-on-Foot.
+On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions.
+The skier's body shall be facing upwards, pulled entirely by the foot in the toe-strap of their handle.
 Both feet are permitted to touch the toe-strap.
-The skier shall then place his free foot onto the water and raise himself into forward Rope-on-Foot BSP.
+The skier shall then place their free foot onto the water and raise himself to forward Rope-on-Foot BSP.